 The discovered remains are very different from the original ones as they must have been covered with stucco and painted predominantly in red.

-Built around 500AD the temple of the Figureheads (Mascarones) is one of the oldest building of the site.
-The figureheads serve as ornaments but has a very important religious meaning as they look toward the sunset direction and show the members of the ruling lineage of Kohunlich represented in the form of a sun face (Kinich Ahou), one of the most important deities of the Mayan world.
+Built around 500AD the temple of the Figureheads (Mascarones) is one of the oldest buildings on the site.
+The figureheads serve as ornaments but have a very important religious meaning as they look toward the sunset direction and show the members of the ruling lineage of Kohunlich represented in the form of a sun face (Kinich Ahou), one of the most important deities of the Mayan world.

 The mild natural elevation takes to a large residential complex whose elegant interior arrangements suggest that it was inhabited by a high hierarchical level in the city between 600 and 1200 ad. ( SOURCE: INHA)

 The most significant peculiarity of this site is the presence of an artificial irrigation system for channeling rain water.
 What has been brought to light of the huge city is only a minimal part and it consist of residential areas, administrative and religious.

 How to get there

 It’s located about 65km from Bacalar on the Route 186.
 I always suggest to rent a car to visit these remote areas because you would be more comfortable and free to travel anywhere at any time.
 However if you don’t feel like driving, you can rely on public transportation to Xpujil.
 From there you can find a taxi to Kohunlich.

 OPENING TIME from 8 am to 5 pm.

 RESTROOMS- always located at the entrance only.